WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 };
 ```

-When you are not inferring types but manually writing the types for your entire store, you can use promises directly.
+When you are not inferring types but manually writing the types for your entire store, you can use async function types for your async actions.

 ```ts
 type Store = {